Soumyajit-Dey-660/Memories-app/README.md

 This is a MERN social media app where you can Post your memories with description and pictures and other users can see and like your pictures.
 Along with it, you can update and delete posts you have created earlier.

+The backend is deployed on [Heroku](https://memories-app-123.herokuapp.com/)

-The deployed version of the app will be available soon.
+The functional frontend part of the app is deployed on [Netlify](https://memories-mern-app-123.netlify.app/)